canonical/mlflow-operator/docs/how-to/migrate-v1-v2.rst

    sed 's/`database`/`mlflow`/g' mlflow-db.sql > mlflow-db-updated.sql

-Rename one duplicate constraint as MySQL does not allow that:
+Rename any duplicate constraints as MySQL does not allow that.
+In practice, the only duplicate constraint we've encountered is ``CONSTRAINT_1``.
+It has two occurrences.
+The first occurrence can be renamed to ``CONSTRAINT-1``, for example:

 .. code-block:: bash